 ESPN is the undisputed leader in sports programming in North America, the top channel for US males, and the most valuable cable brand in the US and the world with estimated revenues across its various strands now around $12bn annually.
 With the highest monthly cost by far of any US cable brand, the main ESPN channel generates almost $7.6bn a year in subscription revenues alone, and parent group Walt Disney has leveraged that appeal across other assets, launching spin-off channels ESPN2, ESPNEWS, Spanish language ESPN Deportes and college sports specialist ESPNU.
 There are also alliances in Canada and Latin America.
 However, a move into the UK and Asia in the late 2000s was far less successful, and both local ventures were quickly cancelled.
 Despite its popularity in the US, ESPN has not been immune to the growing trend towards "cable-cutting" by US viewers shifting to lower-priced on-demand services over traditional cable.
 Viewership is currently at its lowest level since the early 2000s: a footprint of 88m US households at the end of fiscal 2017 was down from a peak of 100m in 2011.
-As a result, Disney plans to launch an ESPN-branded "over the top" streaming service before the end of 2018 with new content that complements but doesn't replace the cable channel.
+As a result, Disney launched an ESPN-branded "over the top" streaming service before the end of 2018 with new content that complements but doesn't replace the cable channel.
 ESPN is partnered within the Disney Media Networks division by broadcast channel ABC and a collection of Disney-branded channels led by The Disney Channel.
-Disney is also joint owner with Hearst Corporation of the A&E Networks portfolio (Hearst also has a 20% stake in ESPN), and has a minority stake in Vice Media, and also in the streaming service Hulu.
+It acquired several additional channels in 2019 as a result of its takeover of 21st Century Fox entertainment.
+The most significant of these are FX and National Geographic Channel.
+Disney is also joint owner with Hearst Corporation of the A&E Networks portfolio (Hearst also has a 20% stake in ESPN), and has a minority stake in Vice Media.
 Cable Networks generated revenues of $16.5bn for the Walt Disney group in ye 2019, and operating income of $5.4bn.
 James Pitaro replaced John Skipper at the end of 2017 as co-chairman of Disney Media Networks with responsibility for ESPN.
 ESPN was founded in 1979 by former ice hockey star Bill Rasmussen and his son Scott Rasmussen, with backing from (incongruously) Getty Oil.
 It was acquired five years later by ABC Television.

 Capsule checked 31st August 2018